Ethiopias Rebels Announce Retreat To Tigray - UrduPoint

 The UN also suspended humanitarian flights from Addis Ababa to Tigray's capital Mekele in October amid a campaign of government air strikes in the region.
 The flights resumed in November.

-Fears of a rebel march on the capital prompted countries such as the United States, France and Britain to urge their citizens to leave Ethiopia as soon as possible, although Abiy's government insisted the city was secure.
+Meanwhile, Guterres' deputy spokesperson Farhan Haq told a briefing in New York that 11 UN staff members and two dependents remained in detention, and called for them to be released.

-The war broke out in November 2020 when Abiy sent troops into Tigray to topple the TPLF, accusing it of attacking army camps.
+The war broke out in November 2020 when Abiy sent troops into Tigray to topple the TPLF, the region's ruling party which had dominated national politics for three decades until he took power in 2018.

-The Nobel Peace laureate vowed a swift victory but the rebels mounted a shock comeback, recapturing most of Tigray by June before advancing into Afar and Amhara.
+He accused its fighters of attacking army camps and vowed a swift victory.
+But the TPLF mounted a shock comeback, recapturing most of Tigray by June before advancing into Afar and Amhara.

-The fighting has displaced over two million people while 9.4 million need food aid, according to UN estimates, with reports of massacres and mass rapes by both sides.

-On Friday, the UN Human Rights Council voted to send international investigators to Africa's second most populous nation amid warnings of looming generalised violence, in a move slammed by Addis Ababa.